SuperNEMO-DBD/Falaise/documentation/flsimulate/FLSimulate.md

-The  output `example.xml`  file  contains one  unique simulated  event corresponding to  a Se-82 (0nubb)  decay emitted from a  random source pad.
-You  may  browse  the  output file  using  your  favorite  text editor.
+The  output `example.xml`  file  contains one  unique simulated  event corresponding to  a Se-82 (0nubb)  decay emitted from a  random source pad (SuperNEMO Demonstrator geometry model 4.0 with `Basic` layout).
+You  may  browse  the  output XML file  using  your  favorite  text editor.
 You   will    see    some   leading    records   of    type `datatools::properties` corresponding  to the metadata.
 Then  comes a record of  type `datatools::things`.
 This data  structure contains the unique simulated event with collections of truth hits.

-The `__flsimulate-seeds.log` should also be generated.
-It contains the seeds used to initialize the embedded pseudo random number generators.

 You may display the event with:
 ~~~~~